 - Pronouns are the only optional part of the signature block

-- If you choose to include pronouns, choose from the approved list, and make sure they are lower-case
+- If you choose to include pronouns, make sure they are lower-case

 - There is a full line space before Your goals, our reason, which is bold and italicized